Emfuleni residents need service delivery not politics

 “The Provincial Executive has failed to enforce its mandate of oversight by holding ELM to account for its failure to pay Eskom and Rand Water for far too long, disrupting service delivery of water and electricity,” says OUTA Local Government Manager Michael Holenstein.

-OUTA was approached, late last week, by concerned residents in ELM who received notices of a forced load-shedding due to take place from 8 March 2018.
+The Organisation Undoing Tax Abuse (OUTA) was approached, late last week, by concerned residents in Emfuleni Local Municipality (ELM) who received notices of a forced load-shedding due to take place from 8 March 2018.

 Given the urgency of the situation OUTA has requested that the MEC respond by close of business Friday 2 March 2018.